 SBS graduates pursue a range of plans after graduation, including employment, continuing education, and volunteering/service, among others.
 This graph depicts what recent SBS graduates tell us they are doing within six months after graduation.

 Students in the College of Social & Behavioral Sciences at UMass Amherst build the skills employers seek, such as critical and analytical thinking, creative problem solving, communication, cultural awareness, and more.
 This makes our students highly attractive candidates for a wide variety of roles with an even wider range of employers and industries.
 The list of employers featured here is based on information reported by students or employers to SBS, or employment data that is made publicly available by students.
 The list is formulated based on the most-commonly reported hiring employers.
-Survey data indicated that a minimum of 250+ distinct employers hired UMass students in 2020.
+Generally, the first ten on the list have hired multiple students, and after that, employers who have hired at least one SBS grad are listed in alphabetical order.
+Survey data indicated that a minimum of 360+ distinct employers hired UMass students in 2021.

 Starting salary data is self-reported by the new graduates and is not a required field on the survey, so this data is incomplete with regard to salary ranges.
 Keep in mind that salaries for volunteer/service roles are, by their nature, low, and skew the averages lower.
 There are also students making significantly more than the average.
 Both cost of living (based on geographic location), and chosen industry have a significant impact on starting salaries.
 These data do not include information on benefits such as health insurance, tuition reimbursement, bonuses, and other important factors in a student's employment decision making process.